If you've ever wanted to hike the A.T., why not start in Virginia?

 The A.T. also parallels the famous Blue Ridge Parkway, goes through Mount Rogers National Recreation Area in George Washington & Jefferson National Forests, and ends in Damascus, known as Trail Town USA, where the trail goes right down its main thoroughfare.

-The best time to hike this portion, 225 miles, is springtime and September through October.
-The Trail becomes more difficult the further south you travel, with many 2,000- to 3,000-footclimbs, crossing ridges and valleys.
-The Trail follows the Blue Ridge Parkway to Roanoke.
+The Trail becomes more difficult the further south you travel, with many 2,000- to 3,000-foot climbs, crossing ridges and valleys. to Roanoke.

-The best time to hike the southern end, 166 miles, is May through October.
 The A.T. travels more westerly through the George Washington and Jefferson National Forests from Roanoke County to Pearisburg in Giles County.
 According to the Appalachian Trail Conservancy, this portion of the A.T. is the most remote and less traveled.
-By the time you reach Damascus, you'll probably be ready for civilization again or you can begin your hike on either the Virginia Creeper Trail or Daniel Boone Wilderness Trail.